xpepper/poker-hands-kata/README.md

 ### TODO

+* GameResultFormatter should format the point message from the winner's highest card

 * From simply telling which hand is higher than another to showing the actual winning rank
     * explore how to tell which is the winning rank and **its point**
         * White wins. - with high card: Ace